abpframework/abp/docs/en/Entities.md

 ### HasProperty & RemoveProperty Extension Methods

 * `HasProperty` is used to check if the object has a property set before.
-Most
 * `RemoveProperty` is used to remove a property from the object.
 You can use this instead of setting a `null` value.

 ### How it is Implemented?